frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/accounts/journal-entry.md

 All types of accounting entries other than Sales and Purchase transactions are made using the **Journal Entry**.
 A **Journal Entry** is a standard accounting transaction that affects multiple Accounts and the sum of debits is equal to the sum of credits.
 A Journal Entry Impacts the main ledger.

-Journal Entries can be used for entering expenses, opening entries, contra entries, bank payments, excise entries, etc. For example, booing running expenses, direct expenses like petrol/transport, sundry expenses, adjustment entries, and adjusting invoice amount.
+Journal Entries can be used for entering expenses, opening entries, contra entries, bank payments, excise entries, etc. For example, booking running expenses, direct expenses like petrol/transport, sundry expenses, adjustment entries, and adjusting invoice amount.

 To access the Journal Entry list, go to:
 > Home > Accounting > General Ledger > Journal Entry